 Greg began his career in the hospitality industry working in kitchens as a line cook and transitioned to roles behind the bars of many hot spots nationwide.
 Now based in NYC, he’s the National Brand Ambassador for LHK Spirits and in-house cocktail counsel for Shaker & Spoon.

-Wagtails sing is a cocktail fit for the whole year, but one especially ripe for the upcoming transition to autumn.
+Wagtails sing is a cocktail fit for the whole year.
 After taking in the range of soft fruit and floral notes of Japanese whisky, Caer Maiko turned to enhancing ingredients like pear, baking spices, and mole bitters to deepen the sense of warmth and louden the voice of the spirit.
 But then, what seems like an old fashioned gets flipped with a complex, dry finishing flavor from the German digestif Underberg.
 Settle in and salute a season of great sips ahead!

 Caer is the bar manager for Last Straw in Austin, TX, and co-creator of Daijoubu Pop Up: Super Asian Cocktails, a traveling cocktail experience that pushes culinary boundaries in cocktails by incorporating surprising, unusual, and more authentic Asian flavors while creating a space for Asian people in front of and behind the bar.